tfu2003/tfu2003/README.md

 * Playing soccer
 * Practicing piano
+* Going to the gym
 * Gaming (Valorant, Stardew Valley, Minecraft)
 * Watching TV series (currently watching From, Oshi No Ko, and I Got a Cheat Skill in Another World)

+Feel free to connect with me through my [LinkedIn](linkedin.com/in/tony-fu)!
+I'm always willing to meet new people!